caiyue1993/Tiptoes/README.md

 Forget about the appearance of system's own navigation component, create a new one that you really care for. **Tiptoes** is a subclass of UINavigationController that will make the navigating process more silent and delicate.

 # Customization
-Tiptoes is just like a raw wood and you can do lots of customization.
+You can do lots of customization yourself.
 For example:

 - Transition effect.
 In this repository it supports fade-in-and-out effect.
 And since we can get the animation parameters, we can create more lovely transition effect.